Goldberg celebrates new book, is named to two posts in recent weeks

 The Major Path

 As a psychology major, you will complete a minimum of 10 courses in the department.
-These include four core courses and at least one course from each of these topic areas: basic processes, developmental/cultural, and social/personality; a first seminar; a lab or research course; and a senior capstone.
-You’ll choose from a diverse list of courses on topics like learning, sensation, perception, development, personality, social, and evolutionary psychology.
+These include four core courses and at least one course from each of these topic areas: basic processes, developmental/cultural, and social/clinical; a first seminar; a lab or research course; and a senior capstone.
+You’ll choose from a diverse list of courses on topics like learning, stigma and health, development, clinical psychology, addictive behaviors, and social psychology.
 You can also take advantage of intensive career-relevant seminars, laboratory, and research courses, where you can participate in discussions of research and theoretical issues.

 In consultation with your faculty adviser, you also will be required to complete a minor or concentration in another field that complements your psychology major.
 Some examples include the concentrations in peace studies and Holocaust and genocide studies, and the education minor.
 Alternatively, you can work with your psychology adviser to design your own sequence of six courses.

-Qualified students can join the Clark chapter of Psi Chi, the national psychology honor society.
+Qualified students can join the Clark chapter of Psi Chi, the international psychology honor society.

 Simon and Eve Colin Undergraduate Creativity Award